Hacker5preme/Serversdown/README.md

 # Serversdown
-This is a tool written by hacker5preme to give people the possibilitie to attack servers anonymized.
+This is a tool written by Hacker5preme to give people the possibility to attack targets per denial of service attacks anonymized.

-It is written in Python 2.7
+Serversdown was coded in a Linux environment and the version of Python is 2.7.

 Requierements:
+- A Linux distribution.

-- A version of python 2
+- Python version 2.7
-- You are root
+- You are root.

-How to start the script:

-- Install the script by running: "sudo bash install.sh"
-- Then run the script by typing " python Serversdown.py"
+How does Serversdown work:
+- Serversdown attacks the target through different denial of service attacks.
+-> For further information about supported attack possibilitys read the current version notes -> [Current Versionnotes](

 For further information read the version notes.